Leucadendron [Lew-kuh-DEN-dron] is a genus of flowering plants belonging to the family: Proteaceae (protea).

-Opt for autumn if the summers are dry and hot, winters are wet and moderate.
+Opt for autumn if the summers are dry and hot and the winters are wet and moderate.

 Sow in spring if you live in colder climates where late summers are not harsh.

-Make sure the medium has good drainage; sow the seeds as deep as its size.
+Make sure the medium has good drainage; sow the seeds as deep as their size.

-You may use a vermiculite mixture to cover the seeds as it works excellent in retaining the moisture and controlling the temperature.
+You may use a vermiculite mixture to cover the seeds as it works excellently in retaining moisture and controlling temperature.

 Water if the growing mixture is drying out.